maitlahcen/maitlahcen.github.io/_pages/research.md

 #### Money, Banking, and Financial Inclusion with [Pedro Gomis-Porqueras](https://sites.google.com/site/pedrogomisporqueras/)

-#### Labor Market Dynamics and Commodity Price Shocks in Small Open Economies
+#### Terms of Trade and the Labor Market in Commodity-Exporting Economies

 ### Other Work